-Section 105.002 of the Texas Family Code allows a jury to render decisions on the issues of: (1) the appointment of a sole managing conservator in addition to the appointment of joint managing conservators and a possessory conservators; (2) the determination of which joint managing conservator has the exclusive right to designate the primary residence of the child; (3) the determination of whether to impose a restriction on the geographic area in which a joint managing conservator may designate the child's primary residence; and (4) if a geographic area within which the joint managing conservator must designate the child's primary residence.
-TEX.
-FAM.
-CODE §105.002.
+IX.
+RELOCATION OF MINOR CHILDREN.
+Family Code § 105.002 allows a jury to render decisions on the issues of: (1) the appointment of a sole managing conservator in addition to the appointment of joint managing conservators and a possessory conservators; (2) the determination of which joint managing conservator has the exclusive right to designate the primary residence of the child; (3) the determination of whether to impose a restriction on the geographic area in which a joint managing conservator may designate the child's primary residence; and (4) if a geographical restriction is imposed, the determination of the geographic area within which the joint managing conservator must designate the child's primary residence.

+Tex.
+Fam.
+Code § 105.002.
 Subsections (3) and (4) are effective for lawsuits filed on or after September 1, 2003.

-Even before the 2003 amendments just discussed, in Lenz v.
+Even before the 2003 amendments, in Lenz v.
 Lenz, 79 S.W.3d 10 (Tex.
 2002), the Texas Supreme Court held that a jury's verdict, designating the parent entitled to determine the child's primary residence, was binding on the trial court, and that the trial court is not permitted to impose a geographical restriction on relocation if the jury awards that right to one of the parents.
 Id. at 19, 20.

-The Supreme Court also reviewed the standards for relocation articulated by other states, noting a "shift toward less stringent relocation standards."
+In Lenz the Supreme Court also reviewed the standards for relocation articulated by other states, noting a "shift toward less stringent relocation standards."
 Id. at 16.
 These standards included: